tschwecke/harvey/README.md

 		}]
 	}

 As you can see from this example, different parts of the response can be accessed using dot notation via the extract action.
+More info on actions can be found [here](https://github.com/tschwecke/harvey/blob/master/lib/actions/README.md)

 Test Configuration
 ------------------